Text similarity / cheat sheet

 Text similarity search is fast since the text is reduced to a small amount of numerical values.

-The Universal Sentence Encoder snippet will now show up on the Modeling canvas.
+This will build a model that will show up on the Modeling canvas.

 Everything is preset here.
 Click Run to start the training.

-Since experimenting is so easy on the platform, you could create and run a new experiment now but use the XLM-R Embedding snippet instead.
+Since experimenting is so easy on the platform, you could create and run a new experiment now but use the XLM-R block instead.
 Then you can see which one gives the best result on your dataset.

 XLM-R is a multilingual model that can be use with data in any of these 100 languages.